threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 ## Receiving tokens in the 3SDK Wallets

+You can apply for FreeTFT here: [GetFreeTFT.ThreeFold.io](https://www.getfreetft.threefold.io) But before you do please make sure you create a wallet that has a trustlin to receive the tokens in.

 **Important note: SDK Wallets automatically have a trustline for the TFT, FreeTFT & TFTA assets.**